 Try to get an appointment with your doctor before you wish to travel, and before making any payment towards your journey or holiday.
 You may find it reassuring to see your doctor again nearer to the date of your travel, especially if your condition has changed.
 Ask for practical advice about any medical issues that may affect you when travelling, such as:

-Your Support Worker and occupational therapist will help you decide when the time is right to begin using a wheelchair or other mobility aids, and will help coordinate the supply and delivery of a wheelchair that is a good fit for you.
+Your Support Team Member and occupational therapist will help you decide when the time is right to begin using a wheelchair or other mobility aids, and will help coordinate the supply and delivery of a wheelchair that is a good fit for you.
 Some further options are listed below.

 People in Wellington are able to use free mobility scooters to get around the city.
 Scooter hire is free and should be booked in advance, for periods of up to four hours.
 Click here for more information.